Honda just added a new generator to its line-up: the Honda EU22i. Here’s how it compares to the legacy model Honda EU20i.

 By comparison, the Honda EU20i uses Honda’s 4-stroke GX100 engine for a maximum power output of 2,000 watts and rated output of 1,600 watts.

 The Parallel Connection is a favourite feature of the Honda generators, so you’ll be happy to hear that they haven’t done away with it for the Honda EU22i.
-You can still use a cable to link two EU22i models and double your output.
+You can still use a cable to link two EU22i models and get close to double your output.

 Both generator models have a built-in Eco Throttle which adjusts the engine speed to meet the load demand.
 As a bonus, this feature also reduces generator noise, as the engine doesn’t run at full capacity unless needed.